esaezgil/esaezgil.github.io/content/events/index.md

 +++

-This past weekend 18th - 20th November I attended [Lauzhack](http://lauzhack.com), a student-organized and student-oriented Hackathon in Lausanne, Switzerland, as a [Skyscanner](http://skyscanner.net) representative.
+Throughout the weekend of 18th - 20th November I attended [Lauzhack](http://lauzhack.com), a student-organized and student-oriented Hackathon in Lausanne, Switzerland, as a [Skyscanner](http://skyscanner.net) representative.

 <blockquote class="twitter-tweet tw-align-center">{{< tweet 799973200994140160 >}}</blockquote>